NumPy log1p() Function:

 Return Value:

-The natural logarithm of 1+each element of is returned by the log1p() function of the NumPy module.
+The natural logarithm of 1+each element of a is returned by the log1p() function of the NumPy module.

 NumPy log1p() Function in Python